-Spinal decay is a degenerative process that gradually and quietly cripples, and may progress for years without obvious symptoms.
+Spinal decay is a degenerative process that gradually and quietly cripples; it may progress for years without obvious symptoms.

 Patients with spinal decay have usually suffered a barely-noticed and uncorrected trauma to their spine.
 You know – a routine slip or fall, a “minor” car accident, or a sports injury.